 As expected, babies who received the painkiller were significantly less likely to develop a fever than those who did not.
 Just 42 percent of the babies who had paracetamol developed fevers, compared with two-thirds (66 percent) of those who did not.
 Very few babies in either group developed high fevers.
 However, they also found that the immune system response to the shots was diminished in children who had received paracetamol.
 Blood tests from the babies who received the painkiller showed lower rates of protective antibody levels from several vaccines.
 Levels remained significantly lower in this group after receiving booster shots several months later.
 In fact, even when babies who had received the painkiller during the initial shots did not receive it during the booster, their immune response was significantly lower.
 This raises some concerns about the effectiveness of vaccinations when coupled with Tylenol or similar products.

-Dr. Robert Chen and two other physicians from the U.S. Centers for Disease Control and Prevention (CDC) note in an editorial published in the same journal issue that this study, taken along with earlier, research, makes “a compelling case against” routine use of fever-reducing medication during vaccination.
+Dr. Robert Chen and two other physicians from the U.S. Centers for Disease Control and Prevention (CDC) note, in an editorial published in the same journal, that this study plus earlier research make “a compelling case against” routine use of fever-reducing medication during vaccination.
 Given that very few children develop high fevers after receiving vaccines, skipping the medications unless a fever develops may be advisable.